Comics: Japanese comics

-Japanese comics and cartooning (manga), (Note: "Manga" (漫画) can be glossed in many ways, amongst them "whimsical pictures", "disreputable pictures", "irresponsible pictures", "derisory pictures", and "sketches made for or out of a sudden inspiration".) have a history that has been seen as far back as the anthropomorphic characters in the 12th-to-13th-century Chōjū-jinbutsu-giga, 17th-century toba-e and kibyōshi picture books, and woodblock prints such as ukiyo-e which were popular between the 17th and 20th centuries.
+Japanese comics and cartooning, known as manga, (Note: "Manga" (漫画) can be glossed in many ways, amongst them "whimsical pictures", "disreputable pictures", "irresponsible pictures", "derisory pictures", and "sketches made for or out of a sudden inspiration".) have a history that has been seen as far back as the anthropomorphic characters in the 12th-to-13th-century Chōjū-jinbutsu-giga, 17th-century toba-e and kibyōshi picture books, and woodblock prints such as ukiyo-e that were popular between the 17th and 20th centuries.
 The kibyōshi contained examples of sequential images, movement lines, and sound effects.

-Illustrated magazines for Western expatriates introduced Western-style satirical cartoons to Japan in the late 19th century.
-New publications in both the Western and Japanese styles became popular, and at the end of the 1890s, American-style newspaper comics supplements began to appear in Japan, as well as some American comic strips.
+Illustrated magazines from Western expatriates introduced Western-style satirical cartoons to Japan in the late 19th century.
+New publications in both the Western and Japanese styles became popular, and by the end of the 1890s, American-style newspaper comics supplements began to appear in Japan, as well as some American comic strips.
 1900 saw the debut of the Jiji Manga in the Jiji Shinpō newspaper—the first use of the word "manga" in its modern sense, and where, in 1902, Rakuten Kitazawa began the first modern Japanese comic strip.
 By the 1930s, comic strips were serialized in large-circulation monthly girls' and boys' magazine and collected into hardback volumes.

 The modern era of comics in Japan began after World War II, propelled by the success of the serialized comics of the prolific Osamu Tezuka and the comic strip Sazae-san.
 Genres and audiences diversified over the following decades.
 Stories are usually first serialized in magazines which are often hundreds of pages thick and may contain over a dozen stories; they are later compiled in tankōbon-format books.
 At the turn of the 20th and 21st centuries, nearly a quarter of all printed material in Japan was comics.
 Translations became extremely popular in foreign markets—in some cases equaling or surpassing the sales of domestic comics.